 The complete beginners guide to photography

 Understanding photography means understanding how a camera works.
 And it's very easy, so you don't need to be a studied optician or master physics for this.
 I am pretty sure you already know every camera naturally consists of a lens, film (or in digital cameras the sensor), a shutter mechanism and a lot of buttons and measuring devices to control the interaction of these three main parts.
-Taking a picture is as easy as gathering light through the lens, focusing it onto the film medium or sensor and exposing it steadily for the correct amount.
+Taking a picture is as easy as gathering light through the lens, focusing it on the film medium or sensor and exposing it steadily for the correct amount.
 No more no less.

 Understanding Aperture, Shutter Speed and ISO